iRazvan2745/resizer/README.md

 - Node.js (version 20 or higher)
 - npm (comes with Node.js)
+- Upstash Redis Database (needed for caching and rate limiting)
 - Docker (optional, for containerization)
 - Docker Compose (optional, for container orchestration)